Miss America (The Big Dish song)

-"Miss America" is a song by Scottish pop band The Big Dish, which was released in 1991 as the lead single from their third and final studio album Satellites.
+"Miss America" is a song by Scottish pop band The Big Dish, released on 7 January 1991 by East West Records as the lead single from their third and final studio album, Satellites (1991).
 The song was written by Steven Lindsay, Craig Armstrong and Brian McFie, and produced by Warne Livesey.

 "Miss America" peaked at No. 37 on the UK Singles Chart and remained in the Top 100 for five weeks.
 It was the band's only single to reach the UK Top 75.
 The song also reached No. 16 on the Music Week Playlist Chart.
 A music video was filmed to promote the single.

 Background

 Lindsay has described "Miss America" as being about a woman who is "beautiful in a lot of ways, but she's not intelligent".
 In a press release for Satellites, Lindsay said of the song's message, "I hope that people don't take it as an anti-American statement, because it isn't meant that way at all.
 It's about something that happens everywhere, not just in America."

 Lindsay felt "Miss America" brought the band back on track sound wise, telling The List in 1990, "'Miss America' is a bit more like the stuff on Swimmer.
 I think we lost our way a bit on the second album."

 As the band's debut release on East West, "Miss America" successfully broke the band in the top 40 of the UK Singles Chart.
 Lindsay told The Independent in 1991 of his surprise at the song's success, "We're not fashionable, and we've tried to stick to our original plan.
 We thought 'Miss America' would be representative of us, but didn't think it would be a big hit single."